evoisec/sensor-data-analytics/README.md

 #### Internal Dataset Indexing - Indexing within Single Dataset

-Then, there is a need for Data Indexing method/algorithm within each sensor signal timeseries dataset
+Then, there is a need for Data Indexing method/algorithm within each sensor signal timeseries dataset.
+As that internal index, would then be further transformed and aligned with the MAIN INDEX

 ## System Architecture